Slyke/tiny-cms/README.md

       - [Delete One or More Entries by ID](#delete-one-or-more-entries-by-id)
       - [Delete One or More Entries by Name](#delete-one-or-more-entries-by-name)
   * [Planned Features](#planned-features)

-# Tiny CMS

-## Description
-A WIP tiny CMS built in NodeJS

 ## Setting Up (Native)
 1. Copy `secrets.json.example` and rename to `secrets.json`